 Problem Statement: Open pile burning is regulated and permitted by air districts (and CAL FIRE in some parts of the state).
-There is little consolidated information about the volume of burn permits that are approved statewide, and even less data about how many of them are then realized.
-Currently the only information collected is 2019 Prescribed Fire Reporting and Monitoring Program, which gathers information only about burns associated with Smoke Management Plans through the Prescribed Fire Incident Reporting System (PFIRS), and funding for that data collection is limited.
+There is little consolidated information about the volume of burn permits that are approved statewide and even less data about how many of them are then realized.
+Currently, the only information collected is in the 2019 Prescribed Fire Reporting and Monitoring Program, which gathers information about burns associated with Smoke Management Plans through the Prescribed Fire Incident Reporting System (PFIRS), and funding for that data collection is limited.
 Additionally, the carbon emissions from the alternative fate of wood left or burned in large piles in the forest is not well understood.

-Action: Determine the volume of burn permits approved over the past 5 years and what statistically relevant amount of those permits should be followed up on to determine the amount of real open pile burning statewide.
-Determine the carbon emissions from wood decomposition and/or incomplete combustion, particularly when piled in large amounts.
+Action: Determine the volume of burn permits approved over the past 5 years and what statistically relevant amount of those permits should be followed up on to determine the amount of actual open pile burning statewide.
+Determine the greenhouse gas emissions from wood decomposition and/or incomplete combustion, particularly in larger piles.

-Cost: \$1-2 million for 2, 1 to 2 year studies, focused on burn permits and methane emissions from burn piles
+Cost: \$2 million (Two \$1 million, 1-2 year studies, focused on: 1) burn permits and 2) methane emissions from burn piles.)